Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

 TODO:
     - Replace LiveDatas with UIStates
+    - Move AbstractViewModel and other viewmodels's showError's references to views to Fragments
     - Implement WorkManager for it could download weather forecast data periodically, say 30min.
     - !
 Create custom widget in Jetpack Compose, since it interviewers ask this technology
     - !
 IMHO, local and remote forecasts is not a good approach - they should be joined.